March 8, 2022

 A few good campsites emerged here and there beside the trail, but I continued pushing on.
 With Saguaro National Park behind me, my new goal was to camp somewhere near water tonight.
 And hopefully I had the perfect spot.

 A comment in my FarOut App said there were some pools of water (like the ones I’d seen earlier this morning) near mile 143.5.
 That should give me a 19-mile day.
-Definitely a solid effort, especially when you consider that the day included the big climb over Mica Mountain.
+A solid effort, especially when you consider that the day included the big climb over Mica Mountain.

 Sure enough, the water source was exactly where the comments promised, and it was nice and clear too.
-As an added bonus I spotted a perfect campsite for a single tent near the wooden sign for the Rincon Wilderness boundary just another quarter mile beyond the water.
+As a bonus, I spotted a perfect campsite for a single tent near the wooden sign for the Rincon Wilderness boundary just another quarter mile beyond the water.

 I was back down to 5,000’ elevation once again, which should make it a considerably more comfortable night than up at Manning Camp!